vdhamer/Git-Crypt-Demo/README.md

 	So within the app you should see "Temp secret" displayed, because that is how we left the concent of `Secret.txt` in Step (11).
-	Now you can edit it to say "Hello, secret World!", and commit the change and push it to GitHub.
+	Now you can edit it to say "Contents of file Secret.txt", and commit the change and push it to GitHub.
 	You can do this entirely from the `Source Control` menu in Xcode: the encryption is handled automatically.
 	Essentially Xcode controls git which in turn controls `git-crypt`.